shikanime/shikanime/articles/kubecon2023.md

 ## The service mesh stuffs

-Let's talk about the elephant in the room, CiliumConn was a co-located event about...
+Let's talk about the elephant in the room, CiliumCon was a co-located event about...
 Cilium, Yes you are right!
 You may have heard about it somehow if you are working with Kubernetes.
 Cilium is the most popular networking plugin for Kubernetes that took the community by storm a few years ago ([Try eBPF-powered